Photonic Crystal/ Optomechanics

 Integrated orbital angular momentum (OAM) emitter

-(3) Plasmonic vortex: As a fundamental tool for light-matter interactions, plasmonic vortex (PV) is extremely attractive due to its unique near field properties.
-However, it is hard to dynamically and continuously tune the orbital angular momentum (OAM) carried by PVs and the properties of fractional PVs are still not well investigated.
+(2) Plasmonic vortex: As a fundamental tool for light-matter interactions, plasmonic vortex (PV) is extremely attractive due to its unique near field properties.
 We have proposed a novel method of utilizing the propagation induced radial phase gradient of incident Laguerre-Gaussian (LG) beam to sculpture PVs from integer to fractional OAM dynamically.
 Furthermore, a series of plasmonic devices are proposed to generate multi-patterned and two-dimensional optical lattice with helicity or not.
-With the compactness and flexible tunability, we believe that this work would facilitate the utilization of optical lattice in various on-chip applications (Scientific Reports 6: 36269, (2016), Optics Letters 41 (7), 1478-1481, (2016)).
-Recently, based on phase modulated metallic nano-slits array, an angular momentum (AM) beam splitter has been demonstrated to distinguish both spin and orbital components carried by light beam.
-Experimentally, the extinction ratio for spin AM beam splitting is larger than 10 and the spatial interval of adjacent orbital AM modes is more than 1.1 μm.
-We believe that our proposed device would be great potential to achieve highly compact photonic integrated circuit with plasmonic wave.
+(Scientific Reports 6: 36269, (2016), Optics Letters 41 (7), 1478-1481, (2016)).
+Furthermore, based on phase modulated metallic nano-slits array, an angular momentum (AM) beam splitter has been demonstrated to distinguish both spin and orbital components carried by light beam.
 (ACS Photonics, 2020, 7(1): 212-220)